European stocks decline on global virus worries

 Norwegian Air slumped 15.7 per cent after it filed for bankruptcy protection as it seeks to stave off collapse amid the pandemic.

-Germany’s HelloFresh jumped 6.6 per cent after its chief executive said the meal-kit delivery firm would expand its capacity to supply US diners by 50 per cent by mid-2021.
+Germany’s HelloFresh jumped 6.6 per cent after its chief executive said the meal-kit delivery firm would increase its capacity to supply US diners by 50 per cent by mid-2021.

 WALL STREET